-Nomination & Remuneration Committee
+Nomination & Remuneration (NR) Committee

-The Nomination and Remuneration committee is constituted in line with the provisions of Regulation 19 of SEBI Listing Regulations, read with Section 178 of the Act.
-The Committee comprise of Mr. Bhushan Shah - Chairman, Mr. Vinod Shah and Ms. Purnima Pavle.
+The Nomination and Remuneration Committee is constituted in line with the provisions of Regulation 19 of SEBI Listing Regulations read with Section 178 of the Act.
+The terms of reference of the NR Committee is in consonance with Regulation 19(4) read with Part D of Schedule II of the SEBI Listing Regulations and Section 178 of the Act.
+The Committee presently comprises of Mr. Bhushan Shah as Chairman and Mr. Vinod Shah and Ms. Purnima Pavle as members.